codsen/codsen/packages/string-process-comma-separated/README.md

 `<frameset rows=" ,,\t50% ,${rawnbsp} 50% ,\t\t,">`</frameset>
 ```

-The program above extracts both values `50%` (string index ranges are fed to the callback, [20, 23] and [27, 30]) and reports all rogue spaces, tabs and commas.
+The program above extracts both values `50%` (string index ranges are fed to the callback, [20, 23] and [27, 30]) and reports all rogue spaces, tabs, non-breaking space and commas.

 ```js
 const processCommaSeparated = require("string-process-comma-separated");